-New Zealand has a population of around 4.7 million, is Australia’s sixth largest trading partner and Australia’s third most important destination for Australian investment abroad.
-In 2015, two-way trade in goods and services between Australia and New Zealand was valued at A$24.4 billion.
+New Zealand has a population of around 4.9 million, is Australia’s sixth largest two-way trading partner.
+In 2017-18, two-way trade in goods and services between Australia and New Zealand was valued at A$28.3.4 billion.
 English is the most widely used language of New Zealand.

 IP protection in New Zealand

-Copyright is overseen by the Intellectual Property Policy Group.
-All other intellectual property rights are overseen by the Intellectual Property Office of New Zealand (IPONZ).
+Intellectual property rights are overseen by the Intellectual Property Office of New Zealand (IPONZ).

 Obtaining IP rights in New Zealand allows for protection of those rights in New Zealand, Tokelau, the Cook Islands and Niue, with the exception of trade marks, which only extend to New Zealand.

 An address for service in New Zealand and a local agent or attorney is generally required when seeking IP registration, unless using the services of a registered trans-Tasman Patent Attorney in Australia or New Zealand.

 New Zealand is a member of international agreements for the protection of IP rights as administered through the World Intellectual Property Organization.
 See below for further details.